vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 1140 ; Vol. XIV 1050n. senses and not in mortification Tantrik- colt in Epigraphs,

-of the body 14167; Vyasa paper hy Mr. B. P. Desai bhāṣya explains Tapas as bear 1046n; T. practices prevailed ing the pairs of opposites (cold in N. India long before 11th and heat, hunger and thirst ) century A. D., 869n; T, litera- and observances like Krochrany tare is classified into Srotas Cāndrāyana 1416. ( that are three), Pitha and Tapta-mudré-dhārana-making Amnāya 1049.
+of the body 14167; Vyasa paper hy Mr. B. P. Desai bhāṣya explains Tapas as bear 1046n; T. practices prevailed ing the pairs of opposites (cold in N. India long before 11th and heat, hunger and thirst ) century A. D., 869n; T, litera- and observances like Kr̥cchrany tare is classified into Srotas Cāndrāyana 1416. ( that are three), Pitha and Tapta-mudré-dhārana-making Amnāya 1049.

 marks of conch, disons etc., Tantrik : guras ( some ) in Kasb- ( weapons of God Viṣpa) on mir in 11th centory A. D. limbs or parts of the body with practised incest 1075-6; T h eated copper or the like by Soulpture at Puri and other Madhya: 305. temples in Orissa 1088; works Tārabhaktitarangiṇi, 9770, 1072 emphasize that mantra most 1 1109 ( on savasādhana ), 114%. be received from a qualified Taranath (born 1573 or 1673 gura and the sidhanā must A. D.), a af – History of be done ander his guidanoe / Buddhism' (written in 1608